Administrative Staff Members

 Ms Feida Malebatja

-Position: New Generations of Academics Programme (nGAP) Lecturer, Division: Environmental and Occupational Health Sciences unit
+Position: New Generations of Academics Programme (nGAP) Lecturer in Environmental and Occupational Health Sciences unit

 Qualification(s): Bsc (UL) 2009, Bsc Hons: Environmental Technology (UP) 2016, Post graduate diploma in Public Health (SMU) 2018 and Master of Public Health (UP) 2020

 Ms Feida Malebatja is a New Generations of Academics Programme (nGAP) Lecturer at the School of Public Health in the division of Environmental and Occupational Health.
 Research Interest: water borne diseases, occupational diseases, emerging and re-emerging diseases, air pollution, food safety, water quality and environmental health and safety.
 Her research interests include water-borne diseases, occupational diseases, emerging and re-emerging diseases, epidemiology, food safety, water quality, air quality and toxicology.
 She collaborates with colleagues in both teaching and research.

 Position: Lecturer in Social and Behavioral Sciences Unit